 - Adult and Pediatric

-Dr. Brian Eisner was born in Miami, FL and attended Harvard College and the University of Michigan Medical School.
+Dr. Eisner was born in Miami, FL and attended Harvard College and the University of Michigan Medical School.
 He completed urology residency training at Massachusetts General Hospital and a fellowship in endourology and urinary stone disease at the University of California, San Francisco.
 His clinical practice focuses on kidney stone prevention, minimally invasive and surgical treatments for kidney stones, and laparoscopic surgery.
-He is actively involved in research involving kidney stone prevention, risk factors for kidney stone disease, and surgical treatment of kidney stones.
+He is actively involved in research involving kidney stone prevention, risk factors for kidney stone disease and surgical treatment of kidney stones.

 - Research Summary